Kawaikimono/Movies-n-Drinks/README.md

 # Movies-n-Drinks

 ## Description
-This site can randomly generate movies and drinks!
+This site can randomly choose movies and drinks!
+You can pick out a genre you want to watch.
+When you click "Yes!" on pick a movie to watch, you'll then given genres to choose from.

 ## User Story
 AS AN user with curiosity